Learn How to Pollinate Squash Flowers by Hand for a Better Harvest!

-Pollinating squashes by hand is essential if insect pollinators are scarce or you just want to make extra-sure that your squash will grow!
-In this short video, we’ll show you how to hand pollinate all kinds of squash, step by step.
+Pollinating squash flowers by hand is essential if insect pollinators are scarce or you just want to make extra-sure that your squash will grow!
+In this short video, we’ll show you how to hand-pollinate all kinds of squash, step by step.

-Inside the male flower you can see the stamen, which carry the pollen, and inside a female flower is the stigma, where you need to transfer the pollen to.
+Inside the male flower you’ll see the stamen, which carry the pollen.
+Inside a female flower is the stigma, where you need to transfer the pollen to.

 There are two ways to pollinate squash flowers.